 Social Work is both an academic major and a profession.
-Failure to demonstrate professional and/or ethical behavior is considered academic in the sense that it relates to the student's likely performance as a social work practitioner, and is considered cause for denial of admission to, or termination from the Social Work Program.
+Failure to demonstrate professional and/or ethical behavior is considered academic in the sense that it relates to the student's likely performance as a social work practitioner, and is considered cause for denial of admission to, or termination from, the Division of Social Work.
 Social work students are always expected to demonstrate professional conduct, relationship skills, and behavior consistent with professional values and the NASW Code of Ethics, and the emotional stability requisite for professional practice.